CraneStation/wasmtime-wasi/docs/WASI-overview.md

 ## Can WASI apps run on the Web?

-With the help of polyfills, it will be able to.
-Many WASI APIs do not directly map onto today's Web APIs, and assume the existence of a filesystem and Berkeley sockets.
-However, several projects are working on providing polyfills for this kinds of APIs.
+Yes!
+We have a polyfill which implements WASI and runs in browsers.
 At the WebAssembly level, WASI is just a set of callable functions that can be imported by a .wasm module, and these imports can be implemented in a variety of ways, including by a JavaScript polyfill library running within browsers.

 And in the future, it's possible that
 [builtin modules](https://github.com/tc39/ecma262/issues/395)